Select your store: 2300 S. 6th Ave, Tucson

 • Slightly more expensive than steel

-Style tip: Choose a stained woodgrain finish for a high-end look without the wood upkeep.
+Style tip: Choose a stained woodgrain fiberglass door for a high-end appearance without the maintenance of real wood.

 Pros: